KlapkovGV/advanced-algorithms/w11/readme.md

 **Advantages**

-- Divide and Conquer algorithms produces more efficient solutions for many problems, e.g., O(n log n) (linearithmic) instead of O(n^2) (quadratic).
+- Divide and Conquer algorithms produce more efficient solutions for many problems, e.g., O(n log n) (linearithmic) instead of O(n^2) (quadratic).
 For examples, Merge Sort with O(n log n), Quick Sort (average case) with O(n log n), and Binary Search with O(log n) times complexity.

-- Divides complex problems into understandable subproblems.
+- This approach divides complex problems into understandable subproblems.
 Makes the code logically cleaner and more modular.

 - The Divide and Conquer structure is ideal for recursive functions.
 Mathematical analysis of the algorithm can be done more systematically (e.g. using the Master Theorem).

 - Since subproblems can often be solved independently on multi-core systems and in distributed systems.
 They can be executed in parallel.

-- Time complexity can often be written in the form: T(n) = a*T(n/b) + f(n), where a is number of subproblems, n/b is a size of each subproblems, f(n) is a cost of dividing and combining.
+- The time complexity can often be written in the form: T(n) = a*T(n/b) + f(n), where a is number of subproblems, n/b is a size of each subproblems, f(n) is a cost of dividing and combining.
 This standardizes the analysis.

 **Master Theorem** for a recurrence relations: T(n) = a*T(n/b) + f(n), f(n) ∈ Θ(n^d), d >= 0